 In addition to the Law School's team of highly skilled academics, courses are taught by experienced practitioners, and many of our lecturing staff combine teaching with legal practice.
 This helps to ensure that the courses are constantly refreshed with the latest industry thinking and practice, and provides you with the opportunity to mix with people who can provide hands-on experience and insight into their area of legal work.

 Kingston Law School has strong links with The Law Society, the professional body that represents practising solicitors in England and Wales.

 Written coursework, examinations and dissertation.

-You must select at least two 'core' modules and take the Legal Research and Dissertation module on any topic of your choice related to dispute resolution.
-You then select a further two modules from either the core or option lists.
+You must take two core modules in corporate and financial law, two option modules, plus the Legal Research and Dissertation module on any topic of your choice related to corporate and financial law.

 Please note that this is an indicative list of modules and is not intended as a definitive list.